-The Board of Trustees will act upon proposed amendments revisions to the this Code after receiving recommendations of the University System, and the Chancellor-Committee.
-As provisions of the this Code are subject to periodic review and change, the most recent and current copy of the this Code may be obtained through the University of Maine System Chief Student website, the University of Maine System Vice Chancellor for Academic Affairs Office, or the Student Affairs Office on each campus.
+The Board of Trustees will act upon proposed amendments revisions to the this Code after receiving recommendations of the University the Student Conduct Code Review Board, the President's Council of the University System, and the Chancellor-Committee.
+As provisions of the this Code are subject to periodic review and change, the most recent and current copy of the this Code may be obtained through the University of Maine System Chief Studentwebsite, the University of Maine System Vice Chancellor for Academic Affairs Office, or the Student Affairs Office on each campus.